folio-org/docs/content/en/docs/Settings/Settings_agreements/Settings_agreements.md

 1. Select the **Pick list** with the value you want to delete in the drop-down list.
 2. In the row of the value you want to edit, click the **trash can icon**.
 3. In the **Delete Value** dialog, click **Delete**.
 A confirmation message appears and the value is deleted.

+## Settings > Agreements > App settings

+### File storage

+The Agreements app allows the uploading of files as part of the Supplementary documents functionality (note that a document does not require a file upload as the document can refer to a physical document or an online document with a URL).
+When a file is uploaded as part of a supplementary record, it will be automatically stored in one of two ways, depending on how the application has been configured.

+Viewing and Editing the file storage settings requires appropriate permissions, which are as follows:

+Settings (Agreements): Can view and edit app settings

+The primary setting, which determines the overall method used for file storage, is the "Storage engine".
+There are currently two valid values for the Storage engine setting:

+1. LOB
+2. S3

+For information about using the LOB or S3 storage engines, please see: https://wiki.folio.org/display/FOLIOtips/File+storage+options

+This FOLIO wiki page also contains information about switching storage engines and maximum file sizes.